damejias23/Proyecto-SRM-Containernet/README.md

 This work will cite and work with the data obtained with the following work:

 M. Peuster, H. Karl, and S. v.
-Rossem: MeDICINE: Rapid Prototyping of Production-Ready Network Services in Multi-PoP Environments.
+Rossem: [**MeDICINE: Rapid Prototyping of Production-Ready Network Services in Multi-PoP Environments**](http://ieeexplore.ieee.org/document/7919490/).
 IEEE Conference on Network Function Virtualization and Software Defined Networks (NFV-SDN), Palo Alto, CA, USA, pp. 148-153. doi: 10.1109/NFV-SDN.2016.7919490.
 (2016)

 Based on: **Mininet 2.3.0d5**